Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The resource most worth highlighting (and my personal favorite) is the 24/7 email support.
 If you get stuck on a problem or just need some clarification on a lesson point, email the Magoosh GMAT team at any time.
 They will generally get back to you within a day or so.

 Like other test prep companies, Magoosh offers private tutoring sessions to its students for an additional fee.
-You can either pay up initially for the Premium + Tutoring package, which includes 6 hours of 1-on-1 time, or you can buy tutoring sessions after the fact.
 If you just need one quick hit session, Magoosh charges $110/hr.
 However, they do give price breaks if you purchase your tutoring in bulk, and the price can drop to as low as $90/hr with the purchase of 10 sessions.

 Relatively speaking, $90-110/hr is very inexpensive.
 A number of other test prep companies charge upwards of $200/hr for their experts’ time.
 Now, this is not an exact apples-to-apples comparison though, as many of the tutoring packages from companies like Kaplan and Manhattan Prep include access to their on-demand course as well.
 So in those more expensive rates you have to price in the cost of that course.
 But even so, the Magoosh price point still comes out lower, which is in line with their reputation as a budget friendly option.